 Combine in a large bowl sugar, brown sugar and butter until light and fluffy; beat in vanilla and eggs.

-Stir in flour, cocoa, soda and salt; stir in raisins and blend well.
+Stir in flour, cocoa, soda and salt; stir in raisins and walnuts then blend well.

-Drop dough by rounded tablespoonfuls on ungreased cookie sheets 2 inches apart.
+Using two tablespoons of dough shape into balls; place on ungreased cookie sheets two inches apart.

 Bake 10 to 14 minutes until slightly set; remove from cookie sheets and cool completely.